 Sweet, smoky, spicy... wet, dry, sauce on the side... meaty, fall-off-the-bone...
 Chicago does barbecue all ways.
-Make a pit stop at any one of these BBQ hotspots and be sure to bring your appetite – and extra napkins.
+Make a pit stop at any one of Chicago's BBQ hotspots and be sure to bring your appetite, and extra napkins.

 Fill up on Food AND Drinks

 In the Wicker Park/Bucktown neighborhood, Lillie's Q brings Southern cooking to the next level.
 Don't let the sleek, contemporary décor fool you into thinking this restaurant is all looks and no substance.
 Just get a taste of the pulled pork shoulder.
 Manning the pit is Chef Charlie McKenna, who has won numerous awards on the competitive barbecue circuit including the top prize at Memphis — widely regarded as the world championship of barbecue.

 Significantly more polished than your typical BBQ joint, Chicago Q in downtown's Gold Coast boasts rich leather couches and gleaming dark wood tables, as well as a pedigreed pit master.
 Billed as the new urban BBQ experience, the swank digs are home to a 15+ year vet of competition barbecue, Lee Ann Whippen, and she sets you up with artisanal housemade rubs, the highest quality meats and service that exudes Southern hospitality.

 A late night bbq haunt with a whiskey focus, Porkchop in the West Loop isn't devoted to just its namesake cut of meat.
 Find the full spread here, from beef rib tips to bbq chicken to hot sausage, plus a full bar with over 100 whiskey varieties that are served neat with a personal ice bucket and water.
 A new second location brings the fun atmosphere to Chicago's Hyde Park neighborhood too.